lsu-ddem/LSU-Pathways-Main/content/project/High School/index.md

 # slides: example
 ---

 LSU Pathways for high school is a robust curriculum designed for in-depth study of one of four available STEM pathways.
-Students can choose to study biomedical sciences, computing, digital design and emergent media, or pre-engineering.
+Students can choose to study biomedical, computing, digital design, or pre-engineering.
 <br>
 <br>